-Drug Testing of Pregnant Women and the Ferguson Case
+Drug Testing of Pregnant People and Ferguson v City of Charleston

 "Ferguson v.
 City of Charleston (2001) is an important case in the family law domain because MUSC’s [Medical University of South Carolina] policy of testing pregnant women for illegal drugs raises issues at the intersection of public health and constitutional law.
 The public-health aspects concern the very real and significant risks to maternal, fetal, and societal well-being of drug use during pregnancy; in addition, the policy raises constitutional questions about what constitutes a reasonable search and seizure and women’ s privacy right to reproductive autonomy.
 Ultimately, the case addresses how best to strike the sometimes competing interests between mothers and their unborn children.